 40 years ago, Chevy Chase uttered the immortal words “Let’s play golf” in the classic golf movie Caddyshack.

-Hopefully it won’t be too much longer before these words are echoed on golf courses around the world when we are finally allowed back out to play the game we have all missed so much during this period of lockdown.
+Hopefully it won’t be too much longer before these words are echoed on golf courses when we are finally allowed back out to play the game we have all missed so much during this period of lockdown.

 There are parts of the world where playing golf hasn’t stopped and if you are lucky enough to be in that minority, I do hope you truly appreciate your good fortune.
 There are probably hundreds of thousands who would do almost anything to be in your spikes right now.
 I know we don’t wear spikes anymore (how I miss the sound of spikes on tarmac walking from car park to first tee) but you know what I mean.